diversen/shell-gpt-php/README.md

 ### Generate a shell command:

-    sgtpp shell "Command to search replace in files recursive in current directory"
+    shgpt shell "Command to search replace in files recursive in current directory"
     # -> find . -type f -exec sed -i 's/search/replace/g' {} \;

 ### Execute a shell command

 Add the -e flag to execute the command:

-    sgtpp shell "Command to search replace in files recursive in current directory" -e
+    shgpt shell "Command to search replace in files recursive in current directory" -e
     # -> Execute command: find . -type f -exec sed -i 's/search/replace/g' {} \; ?
 Sure you want to continue?
 [Y/n]

 ### Generating code:

-    sgtpp code "Can you make a simple HTML template?" > index.html more index.html
+    shgpt code "Can you make a simple HTML template?" > index.html more index.html

 ### Human questions with the GTP:

-    sgtpp chat "How do you say hello in spanish?"
+    shgpt chat "How do you say hello in spanish?"
     # -> "Hola"

 ## License